 Asbel Montes, Acadian Ambulance Service

 Asbel Montes began his career in the ambulance industry in 1999.
-His EMS career included directing and leading teams that provided revenue cycle consultation to air and ground ambulance agencies, culminating into the position of Vice President of Government Relations and Revenue Cycle at Acadian Ambulance Service.
-In February of 2019, Asbel was promoted to his new title of Sr. Vice President of Strategic Initiatives and Innovation.
+His EMS career included directing and leading teams that provided revenue cycle consultation to air and ground ambulance agencies, culminating into the position of Vice President of Government Relations and Revenue Cycle at Acadian Ambulance Service, and eventually the Sr. Vice President of Strategic Initiatives and Innovation.
+Asbel has now moved into a Healthcare Policy Advisory role at Acadian on a part-time basis and provides strategic and technical support in the areas of health policy to the senior leadership team specifically, focusing on improving governance and healthcare reimbursement initiatives.

 Kim Godden, Superior Air-Ground Ambulance Service